Earn a Georgia Tax Credit

 75% of annual tax liability, but credit shall not exceed $1 million

-Participants receive Form IT‑QEE‑SSO1 for hassle‑free e‑filing.
+Participants receive Form IT-QEE-SSO1 (tax receipt) for filing purposes.

 1

-Submit your GOAL tax credit application online.
+Submit your Georgia GOAL tax credit application online.

 2